Current Advocacy Priorities

 The Jacob K. Javits Center green roof is the city's largest and provides habitat for over 50 bird species.
 With increased tax incentives for buildings to create green roofs, NYC Bird Alliance hopes to increase their installations throughout the City.
 Photo: NYC Bird Alliance

-With over 40 years of advocacy history, NYC Bird Alliance continues to focus on legislation and action protecting birds and their habitats across the five boroughs.
-Our current priorities include Lights Out legislation, green roofs and infrastructure, Jamaica Bay, and conservation of the Atlantic Horseshoe Crab.
+With over 40 years of advocacy history, NYC Bird Alliance focuses on legislation and action to protect birds and their habitats across the five boroughs.
+Our current priorities include passing Lights Out legislation, promoting green infrastructure, protecting Jamaica Bay, and conserving local biodiversity.

 Turning off artificial nighttime lighting helps protect night-migrating birds, keeping them on their natural migration paths.
 Photo: John Deguzman